Why Our Creative Agency Has an AI Policy

 Several guest speakers discussed AI-generated content and the potential legal liability.
 While I initially intended to learn how we can improve efficiency with our internal processes and deliver better results for our clients, I was not surprised to learn that there are and will be plenty of legal considerations as the use of AI tools increases.

-Sharon Toerek covered the Wild West of GAI.
-She pointed out several risks and liabilities of using GAI tools.
+Sharon Toerek covered the Wild West of AI.
+She pointed out several risks and liabilities of using AI tools.
 So much is open for new regulations and copyright law.
-Who owns the intellectual property of content created by GAI, and how are we protecting our clients’ intellectual property when using GAI tools?
+Who owns the intellectual property of content created by AI, and how are we protecting our clients’ intellectual property when using AI tools?

-While judicial and legislative action regarding GAI will likely be playing catchup, recently, I learned of several issues in the balance:
+While judicial and legislative action regarding AI will likely be playing catch-up, recently, I learned of several issues in the balance:

-Toerek and others have recommended that companies create AI policies for their team to establish guidelines and principles for the responsible and ethical use of artificial intelligence within their company.
+Toerek and others have recommended that companies create AI policies to establish guidelines and principles for the responsible and ethical use of artificial intelligence within their organizations.

 Creating an AI Policy for Identity Creative